Last updated on September 26th, 2023 at 05:42 am

 Other Forest River companies and divisions of Forest River include:

 - Primetime Manufacturing

 - Forest River Park Models

-Forest River itself is a company under the umbrella of Berkshire Hathaway, so they belong to a fairly large conglomerate.
-However, they are dedicated to building a better RV, both for the new RVer and the full timer!
+Forest River itself is a company under the umbrella of Berkshire Hathaway, so it belongs to a fairly large conglomerate.
+However, they are dedicated to building a better RV, both for the new RVer, families, and full-timers alike!

-Not only do they offer manufacturing facilities in the midwest and west coast so that orders can be filled faster.
-They manufacture their RVs using a complex and rigorous inspection process that covers everything you want in a new RV.
+They offer manufacturing facilities in the Midwest and West Coast so orders can be filled faster and travelers can hit the open road quicker!
+Forest River manufactures their RVs using a complex and rigorous inspection process covering everything you want in a new RV.
 We’ll talk more about their inspection and testing process later, but there’s a lot to be said for Forest River’s dedication!